-Tom Ebeyer was among the first 21 reported cases of ‘congenital aphantasia’ mentioned in the original scientific paper by Dr. Adam Zeman in 2015.
+Our founder, Tom Ebeyer was among the first 21 reported cases of ‘congenital aphantasia’ mentioned in the original scientific paper by Dr. Adam Zeman in 2015.
 The paper was picked up by media outlets, including the New York Times, which led to an outpouring of new discoverers who also identified with having aphantasia.

-In a surprising survey of Ed’s former employees, Catmull discovered so too do some of the world’s best Disney animators – including Glen Keane, creator of The Little Mermaid.
-Since the discovery of the condition, media attention has been steadily growing and Dr. Zemans’ paper now scores in the top 5% of research interests on Altmetric.
+In a surprising survey of Ed’s former employees, Catmull discovered so too do some of the world’s best Disney animators like Glen Keane, the creator of The Little Mermaid.
+Since the discovery of aphantasia, media attention has been growing steadily including receiving a mention in the Netflix original series, Space Force with Steve Carell.
+Dr. Zeman’s original paper now scores in the top 5% of all research interests on Altmetric.

-It became apparent to co-founders of the Aphantasia Network, Tom and Jennifer McDougall that people across the spectrum of imagination needed a place to discover and learn about aphantasia.
-The pair began building the ‘Aphantasia Network’ in Sept 2019.
+It became apparent to co-founders of the Network, Tom and Jennie that people across the spectrum of imagination needed a place to discover and learn about this unique variation in human experience.
+The pair began building Aphantasia Network in Sept 2019.

 Dr. Joel Pearson